gcross/LogicGrowsOnTrees/TUTORIAL.md

 is a bit more complicated.
 The result type is a `RunOutcome`, which contains the run statistics and the termination reason.
-The run statistics contain a lot of information whose primary purpose is to help one diagnose why one is not getting the appropriate speedup as the number of workers increases.
+The run statistics contain a lot of information whose primary purpose is to help one diagnose why one is not getting the appropriate speedup as the number of workers increases (should this happen).
 The termination reason contains information about why the run terminated.
 As you can see at the end of the code, there are three possibilities:

 ```haskell
 case termination_reason of